srid/haskell-template/README.md

 - Run `nix flake update` to update all flake inputs.
 - Run `nix --option sandbox false build .#check -L` to run the flake checks.
 - Run `treefmt` in nix shell to autoformat the project.
 This uses [treefmt](https://github.com/numtide/treefmt), which uses `./treefmt.toml` (where fourmolu and nixpkgs-fmt are specified).
-- Run `bin/hoogle` to start Hoogle with packages in your cabal file.
+- Run `, hoog` to start Hoogle with packages in your cabal file.
 - Run the application without installing: `nix run github:srid/haskell-template` (or `nix run .` from checkout)
 - Common workflows
   - Adding library dependencies in Nix: https://srid.ca/haskell-template/dependency